liocoa/COA-improc-workstudy/README.md

 I tried using thresholding filters for both the gridlines and copepod detection.
 I found the [triangle threshold](https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.threshold_triangle) tended to be the best global thresholding option.
 Overall, doing the threshold before canny and hough didn't seem to help much with the grid.

 #### Grid peaks
 I did quite a bit of work exploring the output of hough_line to see if I could use some kind of logic to accept lines that formed a grid and reject all others.
 I made reasonable progress with that.
-It worked extremely well in [tests with constructed grid images](grid_hough.py), but fell a bit flat when applied to real images.
+It worked extremely well in tests with constructed grid images, which you can see in [grid_hough](grid_hough.py), but fell a bit flat when applied to real images.
 It worked reasonably well on images with a clear grid, but failed to exclude images that were somehow out of the ordinary.

-The reason for that (I think) is that the grid-finding logic I wrote [and included in copeproc](copeproc.py) didn't actually detect a grid, but rather detected any and all lines that were either parallel-ish or perpendicular-ish to any other line.
+The reason for that (I think) is that the grid-finding logic I wrote and included in copeproc didn't actually detect a grid, but rather detected any and all lines that were either parallel-ish or perpendicular-ish to any other line.
 I began fussing with making a new version to actually detect a grid, but moved on to square finding before getting very far in that department.

 It's worth doing a serious explanation of Hough space here.
 I'll start by linking some resources.
 * A very thorough [set of lecture slides](http://dept.me.umn.edu/courses/me5286/vision/Notes/2015/ME5286-Lecture9.pdf) on how the Hough transform works